 - The Profile Collection of templates and commentary

 - Current articles about topics like political contributions and real estate

-BONUS: Participants who complete the course receive a digital badge to use on sites such as LinkedIn.
+BONUS 1: Participants who successfully complete the course receive a digital badge to use on sites such as LinkedIn.

 Length of the Course

 |Course Opens:||05 Feb 2018 | Mon|

 |Orientation:||06 Feb 2018 | Tue | 1pm-2pm ET|